mtab3000/stonks/README.md

 # Big Audrey: Quiet internet content on HD epaper.

 Big Audrey pulls the stuff that you've told it you're intersted in from the internet, then displays it in pleasingly crispy fonts on a 6 inch HD epaper screen.
-The script currently randomly chooses from 5 functions every x seconds and refreshes the display:
+The script currently can provide one, or any combination from a number different display functions at an interval you choose:

 - Cryptocurrency Dashboard
 - Quote (from Reddit [r/quotes](https://reddit.com/r/quotes))